AnnaWilliford/SWC_Fall2019_test/Lesson2_IntroToR.md

         * Environment tab keeps track of all objects you create in the current session
         * Both records can be saved for later as .Rhistory and .RData files
     * Bottom right = several helpful tabs, we will see how to use them later.
 For now, notice that 'Files' tab allows you to navigate between folders.
           For this workshop we need to navigate to `Lesson2_IntroToR` folder.
 Click three dots icon at the top right corner of the 'Files' tab and navigate to `Desktop/SCW/Lesson2_IntroToR`.
-When there, click 'More' and select 'Set as working directory'.
+You should see `gapminder.txt` file here.
+Now click 'More' and select 'Set as working directory'.
 Notice the change in your console window  - your work with R is now done from `Lesson2_IntroToR` folder.

 * Interactive mode.
 When you type commands in the console window and press 'ENTER', they are executed immediately and the output is displayed.
 Here are few examples:
    ```